Snowman (Sia song)

 "Snowman" is a song by Australian singer-songwriter Sia.
 It was released on 9 November 2017, as the second single from Sia's eighth studio album, Everyday Is Christmas.
 A music video made via claymation was released on 30 October 2020.
 A part two of the music video was released on 22 December 2022.

 "Snowman" earned positive reviews from critics, some of whom deemed it the highlight single from Everyday Is Christmas.
 The song experienced a popularity surge in November 2020 on TikTok, and has since been branded as a modern-day Christmas classic.

-In 2020, Brandon Funston of The Athletic listed "Snowman" as the 85th best Christmas song of all-time.
+A remix version of "Snowman" was released on 14 November 2025, featuring the Spanish-born Mexican singer Belinda.

 Composition

 "Snowman" was written by Sia and frequent collaborator Greg Kurstin.
-Written in the key of D♭ major, Sia's vocals span from F3 to G♭5.
+Written in the key of D♭ major, Sia's vocals span one octave and a semitone from F3 to G♭4.
 Production on the track was handled solely by Kurstin.
 The song is a midtempo, 60's-inspired, piano-driven, crisp, swaying ballad over which Sia's vocals, described as "calm but energetic" by mxdwn, tell a snowman not to cry as he will melt.
 The track runs for a length of 2 minutes and 45 seconds.